 Baby on board?
-Budget airlines charge as much as £60 per return to take a tot under two on your lap.
+Budget airlines charge as much as £80 per return to take a tot under two on your lap.
 If that's you, it's worth comparing budget airline fees against other carriers to see if they'd be cheaper.
-See Cheap Flights for top pick flight comparisons.
+See Cheap Flights for our top pick flight comparisons.

 Only babies under age two count as infants - you need to buy a ticket for other kids.

 |Flybe||12% of the fare before taxes|